-Spring is the start of festival season in Atlanta (and basically everywhere)!
+Spring is the start of festival season in Atlanta, Georgia!
 The pollen count may be killer, but here’s looking forward to warm weather, sunshine, and plenty to do around the city.
+Read on to find out the best things to do during spring in Atlanta!

 Atlanta Dogwood Festival